codecraft26/socket-io/README.md

-# Video Chat App with WebRTC, React.js, Node.js, Socket.IO, and React Player
+# Video Chat App with WebRTC, React.js, Node.js, Socket.IO, and React Player(under developement)

 ## Introduction
 Welcome to the Video Chat App project!
 This is a simple video chatting application that leverages WebRTC technology to enable real-time video communication between users.
 The app is built using modern web technologies like React.js for the frontend, Node.js for the backend, Socket.IO for real-time communication, and React Player to display video streams.